Hudson's FTM Resource Guide

 For many trans men, using the men's room for the first time is a big step in the transition process.
 This section provides information on using the men's room safely, as well as on methods and products that can be used to urinate while standing.
 This includes devices that serve as both a packer and as a stand-to-pee (STP) device.

-It should also be noted that certain genital surgeries can include a procedure called a "urethral hookup," which allows the recipient to urinate through his surgically constructed penis.
+It should also be noted that certain genital surgeries can include a procedure called a "urethral hookup" or "urethral lengthening," which allows the recipient to urinate through his surgically constructed penis.
 Details of such surgical procedures are not covered in this section, but are covered in the section on genital reconstruction surgery.

 Men's Room Etiquette